Session one – Strategic enterprise-wide risk management

 In this session, we explore how attackers target businesses depending on their business model and monetise the information they obtain.

-- Gaining a better understanding of attacker’s motivations and tactics
+- Gaining a better understanding of the attacker’s motivations and tactics

 - Targeting web applications and mobile APIs